Paulo-AndradeDev/Paulo-AndradeDev-basic-poll-django-app-done/README.md

 # Paulo-AndradeDev-basic-poll-django-app-done

 This web application is a simple poll app built with Django and Python.
 It is just an exercise based on the official Django documentation.
+Using Bootstrap, I added a fully customized interface to the original project.

 ##
 See the project running and working: <a href="https://www.youtube.com/embed/CUS9ZzPI0GQ" target="_blank">